 To do this, all you need is 7-8 drops of Rose Essential oil or 10 drops of Rose Water, Almond oil and Orange oil and two tablespoons of a carrier oil like coconut, castor or olive oil.
 Simply add the carrier oil to a pan and bring the pan up to a reasonable heat (it should be warm – not too hot).
 Once the oil is heated, add the essential oils and stir so that they blend nicely.
 Take the pan off the heat and allow it to cool – note that the oil should be warm, but not hot as you don’t want to burn yourself!
 Apply the oil to your fingertips and rub it into your scalp slowly and work your way to the bottom of your hair.

-Once you’ve coated your head and scalp, wrap your hair with a plastic sandwich wrap or a towel and let the oil soak into your hair and scalp for at least 30 minutes to an hour.
-Once the time has elapsed, rinse your hair with warm water or a natural herbal shampoo or conditioner.
+Once you’ve coated your head and scalp, wrap your hair with a plastic sandwich wrap or a towel and let the oil soak into your hair and scalp for at least thirty minutes.
+Don’t leave it on for more than an hour.
+After, rinse your hair with warm water or a natural herbal shampoo or conditioner.
 After the first application, your hair should feel smoother, softer and have more body.

 — Home Natural Cures (@homenaturalcure) August 4, 2017

 Which Oils Blend Well with Rose Essential Oil?